 - a.
-Reflect our theological commitment to liberation and inclusion - b.
-Provide accountability to our long-standing anti-racist and anti-oppressive commitments - c.
-Create flexibility, allowing for innovation and experimentation - d.
-Provide clarity of role and authority among leaders and groups that support diverse leadership - e.
-Enhance meaningful participation in governance by UU congregations, delegates, stakeholders. - f.
-Address foundational areas of governance required in bylaws, leaving details of policy and procedures to documents that can be revised between General Assemblies. - g.
+Reflect our theological commitment to liberation and inclusion. - b.
+Reflect our long-established institutional experience with a free and responsible search for truth and meaning, religious pluralism, congregational polity and other aspects of the democratic process. - c.
+Provide accountability to our long-standing anti-racist and anti-oppressive commitments. - d.
+Create flexibility, allowing for innovation and experimentation. - e.
+Provide clarity of role and authority among leaders and groups that support diverse leadership. - f.
+Enhance meaningful participation in governance by UU congregations, delegates, stakeholders. - g.
+Address foundational areas of governance required in bylaws, leaving details of policy and procedures to documents that can be revised between General Assemblies. - h.
 Written in plain language to be understandable and clear.